 However, his ad gave me an idea.
 Would strangers buy ice cream for me in exchange for my company?

-I wrote the following ad and posted it in “strictly platonic” section:
+I wrote the following ad and posted it in the “strictly platonic” section:

 Ice Cream and Conversation

 I’m a mostly broke traveling lady with a young spirit who likes meeting new people, laughing a lot, and having fun.
 Why don’t we meet at Amy’s Ice Cream?
 I’ll wear something cute and you can buy me an ice cream cone.
 We’ll talk about whatever is important to you, or if you’re the shy type, I’ll regale you with stories from the road.
 We’ll depart new friends with a fun Craigslist story to tell our old friends.

 I’m not looking for sex or a romantic relationship.
 I’m just looking to spend a fun hour or so with a nice person who wants to buy me ice cream (although I might be open to lunch or dinner too).
 I don’t care what you look like or how old you are, as long as you are NICE.
 My life if too short to hang out with jerks!

 I’m only in town for three weeks, so this offer is limited.

 The first guy I was supposed to meet stood me up.
 Straight up stood me up.
 No call.
 No email.
 No apology.
 It was not a nice game he was playing.

 Most guys did not stand me up, although I did not meet every man who sent me an email.
 Some behaved inappropriately and found themselves cut from the ice cream list.
 Some just couldn’t sync their schedules with mine.
 (I did have a life–and obligations–outside of eating ice cream with strangers.)

 A couple of fellows took me out for meal.
 An older Latino gentleman treated me at one of those upper-scale burger joints.
 He seemed so lonely and somewhat frail.
 Another fellow took me to breakfast at Kirby Lane.
 He and I hung out a couple times after our initial meeting and are still in-touch through email.